myDXCgit/main/README.md

-This is edited in master branch:
+This is edited in master branch second time:

 Project title and description - Automated Insurance Claims: